-- an intentional self-inflicted act
+- · an intentional self-inflicted act

 - attempted suicide

+- illicit drug use

 - uncomplicated pregnancy or childbirth

 - an act of war, whether declared or not.
 War doesn't include acts of terrorism

 - any event or medical condition specified as an exclusion on the policy schedule.